How-to write a good sales email?

 - Subject line

 Each of these plays a part in generating and gauging interest, so to write a persuasive email you should know them like the back of your hand.

 In a good B2B communication your brand philosophy is right there, from the subject line at the top all the way through to the signature.

 1. Subject line

-Needless to say, merely looking at such SLs hurts the eyes.
-Imagine how your prospects, who probably receive hundreds of heavily capitalized emails each day, should feel.
-In addition to being overwhelming, capitalized subject lines also give off a highly impersonal vibe that makes recipients think that this email wasn’t meant for them personally.
-Logically, their next conclusion is: “These guys probably don’t have the right solution for me”.
+Your eyes might start to hurt merely looking at such subject lines.
+Imagine how your prospects will feel, receiving dozens of heavily capitalized emails every day.
+In addition to being brash, capitalized subject lines give a highly impersonal appearance that makes recipients think the message wasn’t meant for them.
+Logically, their next conclusion is:

 - Introducing [YourCompanyName]